AMC's Subsidiary Odeon Finco P - GuruFocus.com

+Commenting on the closing of the Offering, AMC Chairman and CEO, Adam Aron said, “With this transaction the principal amount of our debt, based on currency exchange rates as of June 30, 2022, is reduced by $106 million, taking the total principal debt reduction during 2022 to $179 million.
+In addition, this transaction extends our maturities by four years from 2023 to 2027.
+We remain committed to creating value for our stakeholders as we pursue further opportunities to strengthen our balance sheet and increase our operating and strategic flexibility as we continue our recover from the impact of the global pandemic.”

 The Issuer is a wholly-owned direct subsidiary of Odeon Cinemas Group Limited (“OCGL” and, together with its subsidiaries, “Odeon”) and an indirect subsidiary of AMC Entertainment Holdings, Inc. (NYSE: AMC and APE) (“AMC”).
-The Offering is expected to close on or around October 20, 2022, subject to customary closing conditions.
-The Notes will be guaranteed on a senior secured basis by OCGL and certain subsidiaries of OCGL, and on an unsecured standalone basis by AMC.
+The Notes are guaranteed on a senior secured basis by OCGL and certain subsidiaries of OCGL, and on an unsecured standalone basis by AMC.

-Concurrently with the pricing of the Offering, OCGL issued a notice of prepayment to Kroll Agency Services Limited (formerly known as Lucid Agency Services Limited) as agent under the Odeon Term Loan Facilities, of OCGL’s intention to complete the repayment in full of the Odeon Term Loan Facilities on October 20, 2022.

 Application is expected to be made to The International Stock Exchange Authority Limited (the “Authority”) to list the Notes on the Official List (the “Official List”) of the International Stock Exchange (the “Exchange”) and for permission to be granted to deal in the Notes on the Official List of the Exchange.